sebbouez/finko-docs/docs/index.md

 Feel free to send error reports and ideas using the [https://github.com/sebbouez/Finko/issues](https://github.com/sebbouez/Finko/issues) link.

 Hope you'll enjoy using Finko as much as we enjoyed creating it.

+Finko is currently available in English, French, Italian, Spanish.